-Between daily commuting and errands, not to mention long road trips, you spend a lot of time behind the wheel trying to stay safe and avoid accidents.
+Between daily commuting, errands and long road trips, you spend a lot of time behind the wheel trying to stay safe and avoid accidents.
 But when you think about auto insurance, getting your car stolen is also a top concern.
 How do you report a stolen car and is theft insured?
 Read on to find out.

 How to Report a Stolen Car

 Having your car stolen is an unsettling experience to say the least.
 Whether your car is taken from a parking lot or street, you will probably spend a while just trying to figure out what happened.
 You might retrace your steps thinking you parked somewhere else before eventually coming to the realization that your car was stolen.
 The first thing to do is get yourself to safety.
 Find a well-lit space and a security guard, friend or another trusted person who can remain with you while you contact the police.

 If your car is missing, contact the police to determine whether your car has been towed or stolen.
 Particularly in major cities, vehicles are towed promptly for parking in the wrong place at the wrong time.
 In either circumstance, the police will be able to assist you.
 Be prepared to provide your license plate number and vehicle identification number as well as the color, model, make and other descriptors.
 This information will be used to add your missing car to national and state auto theft registries and added to your title record, which helps prevent it from being sold.
 Additionally, your auto insurance provider will require a copy of the police report that is filed.

 The fastest way to locate a stolen car is through GPS or other location-tracking technology.
 Tracking systems can pinpoint your vehicle, transforming the way that auto theft is handled.
 If you have signed up for a vehicle-tracking service, your car can often be tracked in real-time, providing the police with valuable information that allows them to pursue your missing car.
 While it may be tempting to use this information on your own, this is not advisable as it can be dangerous.
 Allow the authorities to handle vehicle recovery.